myselfabhi/myselfabhi/README.md

 📄 I am a final year undergrad at Maharaja Agrasen Institute of Technology, Delhi, India.
 I am pursuing B.Tech in Computer Science.

-🌱 I’m currently working on JavaScript & learning Python 🐍
+🌱 I’m currently working on AngularJS & learning Python 🐍

 👨‍💻 All of my projects are listed <a href="https://github.com/myselfabhi?tab=repositories">here.</a>